phpspec/phpspec2-site/cookbook/templates.rst

 Resolution
 ----------

-It exists 3 different templates that PhpSpec will try to resolve:
+There are 3 different templates that PhpSpec will try to resolve:
   - specification
   - class
   - method